-The Master of Computer Applications (MCA) with specialization in Data Science (DS) programme at Rama University is designed to cultivate advanced knowledge, technical expertise, and professional skills in the field of computer science and its applications.
-This ordinance outlines the academic framework, regulations, and standards governing the MCA with specialization in Data Science (DS) programme to ensure quality education, research orientation, and holistic development of students in alignment with the vision and mission of the University.
+The Master of Computer Applications (MCA) programme at Rama University is designed to cultivate advanced knowledge, technical expertise, and professional skills in the field of computer science and its applications.
+This ordinance outlines the academic framework, regulations, and standards governing the MCA programme to ensure quality education, research orientation, and holistic development of students in alignment with the vision and mission of the University.